UPPS 04.04.60 - Workplace Accommodation

 PROCEDURES FOR REQUESTING ACCOMMODATIONS

 Employees with disabilities who may require accommodations should follow the procedures outlined in this policy.
-It is the responsibility of the employee to make his or her needs known to Texas State in a timely manner.
-Failure to do so may delay the requested accommodation.
+It is the responsibility of employees to make their needs known to Texas State in a timely manner.
+Failure to do so may delay the requested accommodations.

-The ADA coordinator is available to meet with any employee with a disability who plans to make a request for accommodations in order to assist the employee to explore accommodation options.
+The ADA Compliance coordinator is available to meet with any employee with a disability who plans to make a request for accommodations in order to assist the employee in exploring accommodation options.
+The ADA Workplace Accommodation website provides contact information and additional details related to the ADA Compliance coordinator.

-Before the ADA coordinator acts on an accommodation request, the employee must provide a written request for an accommodation.
-To determine the appropriate accommodation, the ADA coordinator or a member of WAIT will enter into an interactive process with the employee.
-The ADA coordinator or WAIT’s interactive process will include:
+Before the ADA Compliance coordinator acts on an accommodation request, the employee must provide a written request for an accommodation.
+To determine the appropriate accommodation, ADA staff will enter into an interactive process with the employee.
+The ADA interactive process will include:

 meeting with the employee to identify limitations and possible accommodations;